wookey-project/wookeypedia/sphinx/source/tataouine/repo.rst

 Tataouine and repo
 ------------------

-The goal of Tataouine is to propose a full modular Software Development Kit.
-As a consequence, the following are *not* a part of Tataouine
+The goal of Tataouine is to propose a fully modular Software Development Kit.
+As a consequence, the following items are *not* a part of Tataouine

    - The applications
    - The userspace drivers